-NSE, or The National Stock Exchange – Is India’s largest financial and stock market.
-It was Incorporated in 1992; the National Stock Exchange of India Limited was the first stock exchange in India to provide modern, fully automated electronic trading; the NSE has established a sophisticated electronic market, which ranked fourth in the world by equity and derivatives trading volume.
+NSE VOLTAS – NSE, or The National Stock Exchange, is India’s largest financial and stock market.
+It was incorporated in 1992.
+The National Stock Exchange of India Limited was the first stock exchange in India.
+It provides modern, fully automated electronic trading.
+The NSE has established a sophisticated electronic market, ranked fourth globally by equity and derivatives trading volume.
 Trading commenced in 1994 with the introduction of the wholesale debt market and a cash market segment shortly after that.

-Voltas Limited is an Indian multinational home machines and consumer electronics company with headquarters in Mumbai.
+Voltas Limited is an Indian multinational home machines and consumer electronics company headquartered in Mumbai.
 The company name is a combination of the Volkart Brothers and Tata Sons.
-It designs, develops, creates and sells products, including air cleaners, air conditioners, air coolers, refrigerators, washing machines, dishwashers, microwaves, and water distributors.
-The company was incorporated in Mumbai on September 6 1954, as a partnership connecting Volkart Brothers and Tata Sons.
+It designs, develops, creates, and sells products, including air cleaners, refrigerators, washing machines, dishwashers, microwaves, and water distributors.
+The company was incorporated in Mumbai on September 6, 1954, as a partnership connecting Volkart Brothers and Tata Sons.
 Noel Tata currently manages the company.
-Its shares are openly traded on the Bombay and India National Stock Exchange
+Its shares are openly traded on the Bombay and India National Stock Exchange.

-Voltas, jointly owned by the $311 billion corporation Tata Group and Blue Star, control nearly 35 per cent of the room AC market in India.
+Voltas is jointly owned by the $311 billion corporation Tata Group and Blue Star.
+It controls nearly 35 percent of the room AC market in India.
 Yet, 2022 could not have been more conflicting for these two companies.

-It takes us to the question that two companies in the same industry, selling a standard product, face equal competition and inflationary pressures.
+It takes us to whether two companies in the same industry, selling a standard product, face equal competition and inflationary pressures.
 Yet, their share price returns on a year-to-date basis suggest otherwise.

-Over the last ten quarters (from Q1 of FY 21 till Q2 of FY 23), Voltas has lost nearly 4 per cent in market share.
-For the September quarter of the current financial year, the company’s market share stood at 22.8 per cent, as they stated in their earnings call, compared to the 26.8 per cent peak that it had during the September quarter of the financial year 2021.
+Over the last ten quarters, Voltas has lost nearly 4 percent of its market share.
+For the September quarter of the current financial year, the company’s market share stood at 22.8 percent, as stated in their earnings call, compared to the 26.8 percent peak during the September quarter of the financial year 2021.

 Why is Voltas losing market share?

 A brand from Havells India’s stable has expanded a significant stake in the Northern part of India over the last few years.
-During the Covid-19 period, when most companies, including Voltas, struggled for supply-chain issues, Lloyd (A brand from Havells) was the only player that came up with a new plant due to its high demand in northern states India.
-Although, Voltas is a dominant player in the Northern and Southern parts of the country is trying hard to protect its margin on each AC sold, and at the same time, trying to limit the dent to its market share.
-During their March quarter earnings call of the last financial year FY 22, Voltas’ management also ascribed the drop in market share to price interruptions by competitors.
+During COVID-19, most companies, including Voltas, struggled with supply-chain issues.
+At that time, Lloyd (A brand from Havells) was the only player that came up with a new plant due to its high demand in the northern states of India.
+Although Voltas is a dominant player in the Northern and Southern parts of the country, it is trying hard to protect its margin on each AC sold.
+Also, it is simultaneously trying to limit the dent in its market share.
+During their March quarter earnings call of the last financial year FY 22, Voltas’ management also ascribed the drop in market share.
+The reduction in the market share is due to the price interruptions by competitors.

-When we look at January, February, and March, the summer precisely comes in the market of the South zone.
+When we look at January, February, and March, summer precisely comes into the market of the South zone.
 And in the Southern market, when we look at the price, disruption by the other players has contributed to this fall in the market share.
-In the summer of 2022, Voltas earned more revenue but sold fewer ACs due to the 5-6 per cent price hikes it took in April.
-While Blue Star did not hike AC prices, it targeted price-sensitive customers, and first-time buyers, though, what it calls, the ‘mass premium’ range, which it launched in March 2020.
-To make up for the lost market share, Voltas ended up offering additional discounts in May, according to analysts.
+In the summer of 2022, Voltas earned more revenue.
+But sold fewer ACs due to the 5-6 percent price hikes it took in April.
+While Blue Star did not hike AC prices, it targeted price-sensitive customers and first-time buyers through the ‘mass premium’ range, launched in March 2020.
+Analysts said Voltas offered additional discounts in May to compensate for the lost market share.

 Five reasons for Voltas share price going down: